remyoudompheng/yamaquasi/README.md

 ## Parallel processing

 Yamaquasi uses the `rayon` Rust crate to provide parallel computation capabilities.

+In classical quadratic sieve, 2 threads can process the forward sieve interval `[0,M]` and the backward sieve interval `[-M,0]` simultaneously.

 It is used in the MPQS and the SIQS/HMPQS implementation to process a batch of polynomials over a thread pool.